 “Has she done you some harm?”
 I chose words I hoped might throw him.

 He checked me out for a few seconds.
-“You’re not from here?” he said with a tone half-question and half-scorn.
-“Edinburgh” I answered, “Born same block as Sean Connery,” I added, to give him the impression my large frame might swing a punch if he got mouthy about our First Minister.
+“You’re no’ from here?” he said with a tone half-question and half-scorn.
+“Edinburgh” I answered, half-apologetic, the city that voted No.

-What sort of First Minister do these immature people want?
-A bird brain Labour version or a budgie strangling Tory version?
 Can their revulsion have something to do with a Scots accent?
-Is it the cringe, that terrible affliction inculcated in so many who live in a colonised country?
+Is it The Cringe, that terrible affliction inculcated in so many who live in a colonised country?
 In that case do they prefer a lump of limestone lead them with no ability to think on her feet, a Theresa May type?
-If all it amounts to is they want to live in a corrupt country then why wheedle their lives away in Scotland?
-Move south.

 He stopped his little daughter from moving out of his grasp and launched into a rant.